 There are certain skills that many senior specialists have in order to accomplish their responsibilities.
 By taking a look through resumes, we were able to narrow down the most common skills for a person in this position.
-We discovered that a lot of resumes listed speaking skills, writing skills and listening skills.
+We discovered that a lot of resumes listed customer-service skills, listening skills and problem-solving skills.

 Choosing the right major is always an important step when researching how to become a senior specialist.
-When we researched the most common majors for a senior specialist, we found that they most commonly earn bachelor's degree degrees or master's degree degrees.
-Other degrees that we often see on senior specialist resumes include associate degree degrees or high school diploma degrees.
+When we researched the most common majors for a senior specialist, we found that they most commonly earn bachelor's degree degrees or associate degree degrees.
+Other degrees that we often see on senior specialist resumes include master's degree degrees or high school diploma degrees.

 You may find that experience in other jobs will help you become a senior specialist.
 In fact, many senior specialist jobs require experience in a role such as specialist.
 Meanwhile, many senior specialists also have previous career experience in roles such as customer service representative or sales representative.